 For more information on State policy concerning EpiPens, please visit the California Department of Education website.

-What is an electronic cigarette?
 An electronic cigarette, or an e-cigarette, is a battery-powered device that vaporizes liquids, allowing users to inhale them.
-Many of these liquids contain nicotine, though some are nicotine free.
+Many of these liquids contain nicotine, though some are nicotine-free.

 These companies also aren't regulated in the same way as traditional cigarette companies when it comes to marketing to young people, which is having an alarming effect.
 A 2014 study found that children were actually using e-cigarettes at higher rates than regular cigarettes, and that number is growing every year.
 In San Mateo County, 10% of ninth graders and 15% of eleventh graders say they've used e-cigarettes four or more times.